 Back to the dinner prayers for you to consider:

-So many wonderful options to choose from.
+So many wonderful options to choose from when it comes to saying Grace at Christmas.
 We wrote a similar post like this fulled with Thanksgiving prayer ideas.
 Would love for you to check those out as well.